tbensky/PrologScheduling/README.md

 # Solving a scheduling problem using Prolog using Constraint Logic Programming (CLP)

-This is a simple and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in a scheduling application.

-In this case, we want to schedule a list of classes into some (minimal) number of rooms.
+This is a simple and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in a classroom scheduling application.
+In particular, we want to schedule a list of classes into some (minimal) number of rooms.

 ## Funny realization

 I've been dabbling with Prolog ever since high school, which was 30+ years ago.
+(Ouch!)
 Hacking Prolog is kind of a hobby for me, but in all of this time, I've always had a hard time getting it to do anything actually useful.
 Until now!

 I'm happy to say, that after all of this time, I've finally written my first real Prolog program!

-The program is useful too: it helps me with ongoing scheduling work I do as part of my job.
+The program actually does something too: it helps me with scheduling work I do as part of my job.

 Pretty long time in coming, no?
-I've done a few things with Prolog, as you can see [here](https://www.codebymath.com/index.php/welcome/lesson_menu#prolog), [here](https://arxiv.org/abs/2108.09893), and [here](https://github.com/tbensky/physics_prolog).
+I've done a few things with Prolog, as you can see [here (teaching related)](https://www.codebymath.com/index.php/welcome/lesson_menu#prolog), [here](https://arxiv.org/abs/2108.09893), and [here](https://github.com/tbensky/physics_prolog).
 The program is this repo is the first "real" program though.

 ## Perception of Prolog

-Prolog has an odd and erroneous reputation out there (which is also how I used to think about it).
+Prolog has an erroneous reputation out there (which is also how I used to think about it).
 It usually goes like this.

 Someone will post a question to Stackoverflow that will say